andrex-naranjas/bottom-baryonsFW/README.md

   python3 ./scripts/bootstrap_diquark.py omegas
   python3 ./scripts/print_results.py omegas
   ```
-6. Check that your plots and tables are the newly created directories
+6. Check that your plots and tables are in the newly created directories